allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 ---

-Extending our previous example, we could add two sets of backdrop images for the brightfield and H2B-GFP (fluorescence) channels of imaged cells.
+Extending our previous example, we could add two sets of backdrop images.
 The directory structure would look like this:

 ```txt
 📂 my_dataset/